C-Wesley/LearningWIL/Class Based Examples/README.md

 |  &emsp;- test_functionality.ino | Example of using the class                     |

 ## What are structures and classes?
-A structure is a collection of like or related varaibles under some name.
-Structures don't have methods defined inside of them, but a funciton can be writen that takes in a structure.
+A structure is a collection of like or related variables under some name.
+Structures don't have methods defined inside of them, but a function can be written that takes in a structure.

 A class is a collection of variables and their associated methods together.
 In pure C programming, you only have structures.
 But in C++, you have access to classes.

 ## Purpose of `types.h`
 - Defines common types, typedefs, and shared structs and classes used across examples.
 - Serves to keep examples self-contained so each module can compiled independently.
+- Classes like `Point` and `HeadingAverage` encapsulate math that would otherwise be duplicated.
+- Avoid modifying `types.h` inside individual test folders unless explicitly experimenting.
+- Do not mix degrees and radians — all public interfaces use degrees.

-## Explaination of Types
+## Explanation of Types

 ### `class Point`